NetherGamesMC/support/docs/regions.md

 ## NetherGames Regions

 ::: info PLEASE NOTE
-We've changed na.nethergames.org to us.nethergames.org as of 18 May 2024
+We've changed na.nethergames.org to us.nethergames.org as it better fits the regions's purpose of providing a better connection to those in the United States.
 :::

 At NetherGames, we pride ourselves on different regions for our players to play our server in.
 We are willing to provide a list of regions from different locations worldwide to connect to.
 While there might not be a region in your country to you, but you can try connecting to the nearest region.
 Below are some regions we support as of 18 May 2024:

 ### Default
-We have a default location connector for players as well, which redirects you to the nearest data-centre for connecting, i.e., if you are closer to the US, you will be connected to Beauharnois, Canada region, if you are closer to IND, you will be connected to central Mumbai, India region and so on.
+We have a default location connector for players as well, which redirects you to the nearest data centre for connecting, i.e., if you are closer to the US, you will be connected to Beauharnois, Canada region, if you are closer to IND, you will be connected to central Mumbai, India region and so on.
 Here are some steps to connect to it:

 1. Open Minecraft
 2. In the servers tab, create a new server